lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

     runTimeModifiable true;

-The solver is a stead-state solver, so that the settings are quite simple with respect to transient solution.
+The solver is a stead-state solver, so that the settings are quite simple with respect to transient simulations.

 Running the case
 ^^^^^^^^^^^^^^^^
-Now we are finally ready to run our first test case.
+Now we are finally ready to run the case!
 Just type this into your docker shell:

 .. code-block:: bash

     ./run.sh

-or
+or, if you did the steps above by hand:

 .. code-block:: bash

     simpleFoam

-if you did the steps above by hand.

 Notice how one new directory is appearing, which contains the steady-state solution.
-Check that the solution has converged by looking at the log.simpleFoam file.
+Check that the solution has converged by looking at the :code:`log.simpleFoam` file.

 .. code-block:: bash